UW-Solar-GRID/GRID/README.md

 ## Objective

-The main objective of SolarSizer is to assist in the planning of residential solar projects by creating a user friendly dashboard that takes in a location and load profile and returns an equipment list and cost estimate of a solar array capable of meeting the load profile.
+The main objective of SolarSizer is to assist in the planning of small off-grid solar projects by creating a user friendly dashboard that takes in a location and load profile and returns an equipment list and cost estimate of a solar array capable of meeting the load profile.

 ## Structure